 Mobility has acquired an important role at workplace today and healthcare industry enthusiastically joined the bandwagon too.
-The bring-your-own-device or BYOD concept in the medical companies is on the rise.
+The bring-your-own-device or BYOD concept in medical companies is on the rise.
 Unfortunately, many of these do not even have an idea of the risk this can pose.

 To store and access data, mobile devices depend on the cloud which is prone to data breaches.
 As the number of general users, patients, and physicians smartphones increases, it invites cyber-attackers.